 Chronic daily headaches

 Most people have headaches from time to time.
-But if you have a headache more days than not, you may be experiencing chronic daily headaches.
+But if you have a headache more days than not, you might have chronic daily headaches.

-The incessant nature of chronic daily headaches makes them among the most disabling headaches.
-Aggressive initial treatment and steady, long-term management may reduce pain and lead to fewer headaches.
+The constant nature of chronic daily headaches makes them one of the most disabling headache conditions.
+Aggressive initial treatment and steady, long-term management might reduce pain and lead to fewer headaches.

-By definition, chronic daily headaches occur 15 days or more a month, for at least three months.
+By definition, chronic daily headaches occur 15 days or more a month, for longer than three months.
 True (primary) chronic daily headaches aren't caused by another condition.

 There are short-lasting and long-lasting chronic daily headaches.
-Long-lasting last more than four hours.
+Long-lasting headaches last more than four hours.
 They include:

 - Chronic migraine